Will AI Replace Hoist and Winch Operators? Data Says Not So Fast

 [Fact] Hoist and winch operators currently face an overall AI exposure of 20% and an automation risk of 18%, according to our analysis based on the Anthropic economic impact framework.
 That places this occupation in the "low" exposure category — solidly below the average for all occupations.
 With roughly 3,100 workers in the U.S. and a median annual wage of $48,960, this is a small but specialized workforce.

-Then there's documentation.
-Documenting load weights and equipment maintenance logs has already reached 58% automation.
-Digital logging systems, sensor-based weight tracking, and automated maintenance scheduling have transformed what used to be clipboard-and-pencil work into something that largely happens automatically.
+Documenting load weights and equipment maintenance logs — current automation: 58%, three-year projection: 78%.
+[Fact] Digital logging systems, sensor-based weight tracking, and automated maintenance scheduling have transformed what used to be clipboard-and-pencil work into something that largely happens automatically.
+Modern hoists log every lift cycle, fault code, and maintenance event without operator intervention.
+The remaining human role is verification and exception handling.

 [Claim] The automation mode for this occupation is classified as "augment."
 AI and sensor technology are making operators more effective — better load monitoring, predictive maintenance alerts, automated safety checks — rather than replacing the human in the operator's seat.
 Someone still needs to make the judgment calls about load positioning in dynamic environments where wind, terrain, and structural conditions change constantly.